-The relevant test for deceptive similarity is to compare between a trade mark and the recollected impression retained of another previously registered trade mark.
+The relevant test for deceptive similarity is to compare a trade mark and the recollected impression retained of another previously registered trade mark.
 A side by side comparison of trade marks may not convey the same meaning or idea, however, they may when imperfectly recalled under this test.
-Furthermore, the trademark must be viewed in its entirety, unlike the substantially identical which requires the examination of individual trade mark elements.
+Furthermore, the trademark must be viewed in its entirety, unlike the substantially identical test which requires the examination of individual trade mark elements.

 Etheringtons Solicitors can assist you with enforcing your trade mark